 Your primary care provider or pediatrician will often refer you to an ENT (ear, nose, and throat) specialist, or otolaryngologist, for evaluation, diagnosis, and treatment if you are having related symptoms.

 GERD and LPR are usually suspected based on symptoms, and can be further evaluated with tests such as an endoscopic examination (a tube with a camera inserted through the nose), biopsy, special X-ray exams, a 24-hour test that checks the flow and acidity of liquid from your stomach into your esophagus, esophageal motility testing (manometry) that measures muscle contractions in your esophagus when you swallow, and emptying of the stomach studies.
 Some of these tests can be performed in an office.

-Options for treatment include lifestyle and dietary modifications (see below), medications, and rarely surgery.
+GERD and LPR Treatment include lifestyle and dietary modifications, medications, and rarely surgery.
 Medications that can be prescribed include antacids, ulcer medications, proton pump inhibitors, and foam barrier medications.
 To be effective, these medications are usually prescribed for at least one month, and maybe tapered off later after symptoms are controlled.
-For some patients, it can take two to three months of taking medication(s) to see effects.
+For some Pembroke Pines GERD and LPR treatment patients, it can take two to three months of taking medication(s) to see effects.